pulumi/docs/content/tutorials/creating-resources-kubernetes/index.md

 nginx-9e5d5cd4   ClusterIP   10.103.199.118   <none>        80/TCP    6m47s
 ```

 In the example above, the name of the service is `nginx-9e5d5cd4`.
-Then run the following command to perform the forwarding, making sure to provide the name of your own Nginx service in your own environment:
+Then run the following command to perform the forwarding, making sure to provide the name and port of your own Nginx service in your own environment:

 ```bash
 $ kubectl port-forward service/nginx-9e5d5cd4 8080:80